 Tablet Magazine founded in 2009, is an American Jewish daily online magazine based in New York City, owned by nonprofit Jewish organization Nextbook.
-Tablet Magazine covers topics such as “Jewish news, ideas, and culture” They also accept pieces from freelance writers.
+Tablet Magazine covers topics such as “Jewish news, ideas, and culture” and accepts pieces from freelance writers.
 The current Editor in Chief is Alana Newhouse.

 Funded by / Ownership

 Tablet Magazine is owned by Nonprofit Nextbook, which supports “Jewish literature, culture and ideas.”
 Nextbook has received considerable donations from conservative philanthropist Keren Keshet.
 Grants and donations generate revenue.

 Analysis / Bias

 In review, Tablet publishes news and analysis related to Jewish issues in the United States and worldwide.
-Most content is original and utilizes moderate loaded language such as this The End of Citizenship.
+Most content is original and utilizes moderate loaded language, such as this The End of Citizenship.
 In another story, they promote the right-wing conspiracy theory that Fact-Checkers are a “governmental regulatory agency” Invasion of the Fact-Checkers.
 This story, like most, uses credible sources such as Politico and Columbia Journalism Review.

 Failed Fact Checks

-Overall, we rate Tablet Magazine Left-Center biased based on an editorial bias that moderately favors the pro-Israel nationalist right.
+Overall, we rate Tablet Magazine as right-center biased based on an editorial bias that moderately favors the pro-Israel nationalist right.
 We also rate them Mostly Factual in reporting rather than High due to the promotion of conspiracy theories despite a clean third-party fact check record.
-(M. Huitsing 8/29/2017) Updated (07/24/2021)
+(M. Huitsing 8/29/2017) Updated (03/28/2022)

 Last Updated on March 28, 2022 by Media Bias Fact Check